MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/tutorial-revoscaler-data-model-analysis.md

 ---

 # required metadata
-title: "Tutorial: Visualize and analyze data using RevoScaleR (Machine Learning Server) | Microsoft Docs"
+title: "Tutorial: Visualize and analyze data using RevoScaleR (Machine Learning Server) "
 description: "Learn how to visualize and analyze data using the RevoScaleR functions in Machine Learning Server."
 keywords: ""
 author: "HeidiSteen"